Canberra: Demographics

 Canberrans are relatively young, highly mobile and well educated.
 The median age is 35 years and only 12.7% of the population is aged over 65 years.
 Between 1996 and 2001, 61.9% of the population either moved to or from Canberra, which was the second highest mobility rate of any Australian capital city.
-As at May 2017, 43% of ACT residents (25–64) had a level of educational attainment equal to at least a bachelor's degree, significantly higher that the national average of 31%.
+A 2024 report from the Australian Bureau of Statistics indicates that 49% of ACT residents aged 15–74 held a bachelor's degree or higher, the highest proportion among all Australian states and territories.

 According to statistics collected by the National Australia Bank and reported in The Canberra Times, Canberrans on average give significantly more money to charity than Australians in other states and territories, for both dollar giving and as a proportion of income.

 Ancestry and immigration

 At the 2016 census, the most commonly nominated ancestries were:

-The 2016 census showed that 32% of Canberra's inhabitants were born overseas.
-Of inhabitants born outside Australia, the most prevalent countries of birth were England, China, India, New Zealand and the Philippines.
+The 2021 census showed that 28.7% of Canberra's inhabitants were born overseas.
+Of inhabitants born outside Australia, the most prevalent countries of birth were India, England, China and Nepal.

-1.6% of the population, or 6,476 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2016.
+2.0% of the population, or 8,949 people, identified as Indigenous Australians (Aboriginal Australians and Torres Strait Islanders) in 2021.
+This was an increase from 6,508 counted in 2016, and lower than the Australian percentage of 3.2% in 2021.

 Language

-At the 2016 census, 72.7% of people spoke only English at home.
-The other languages most commonly spoken at home were Mandarin (3.1%), Vietnamese (1.1%), Cantonese (1%), Hindi (0.9%) and Spanish (0.8%).
+At the 2021 census, 71.3% of people spoke only English at home, down from 72.7% in 2016.
+The other languages most commonly spoken at home were Mandarin (3.2%), Nepali (1.3%), Vietnamese (1.1%), Punjabi (1.1%) and Hindi (1.0%).

 Religion

-On census night in 2016, approximately 50.0% of ACT residents described themselves as Christian (excluding not stated responses), the most common denominations being Catholic and Anglican; 36.2% described themselves as having no religion.
+In 2021, the main religious affiliation in the ACT was Christianity (38.1%).
+This proportion has decreased over time as people reporting non-Christian religions and no religious affiliation have increased.
+The most common religions were Hinduism (4.5%), Islam (3.2%) and Buddhism (2.8%).
+44.2% described themselves as having no religion.